Don’t, but if you do, pay it all back, for you are a slave.

 The wicked borrows but does not pay back,Psalm 37:21 (ESV)

 but the righteous is generous and gives;

 These two verses are the foundation of all other insights into making and paying off debt.
 We live in a society that promotes buying things that your salary cannot maintain.
-From legal financial institutions to illegal loan sharks, those with the money entice those without money into often life-long financial slavery.
-On top of it all lawyers and attorneys thrive on charging you to reduce the financial pressure you feel when your various slave masters demand repayment.
+From legal financial institutions to illegal loan sharks, those with the money entice those without money into financial slavery—often for the rest of their lives.